-|Preparation||You may be given a pre-treatment skincare routine|
+|Preparation||You may be given a pre-treatment skincare routine.|

-|Length of Procedure||Depends on type of peel.
+|Length of Procedure||Depends on the type of peel.
 Can range from one minute to 12 minutes.|

-|Recovery or Downtime||– Will depend on the type of chemical peel
+|Recovery or Downtime||It Will depend on the type of chemical peel

-– Medium to deep peels require a few days to a few months
+– Medium to deep peels require a few days to a few months to recover

-|Pain||During treatment, a cool, warm or hot sensation, as well as some stinging can be experienced.
-After treatment, a burning sensation similar to a mild or strong sunburn, depending on the strength of the chemical peel.
+– After treatment, a burning sensation similar to a mild or strong sunburn, depending on the strength of the chemical peel.

 |Results||Smooth skin resulting in a more youthful glowing appearance.|